lgatto/2018-TAGM-paper/data/README.md

  additionalquadlosscompare.rda contains quadratic loss cross-validation results for the same datasets in the same format with F1 replaced with quadratic loss

+ For the U2-OS, drosophila (Tan), HeLa (Itzhak), chicken (hall) datasets the naming includes the names of the dataset and the names of the method.
+For the SVM and KNN the quadloss results are included with the name tag qloss.